logo

 Types of Alternative Teaching Licenses in South Carolina

 There are several routes for earning an alternative teaching license in South Carolina.
-To earn full certification, candidates who have a bachelor’s degree must pursue additional education to convert to professional certification under one of the following pathways.
+To earn full certification, candidates with a bachelor’s degree must pursue additional education to obtain professional certification through one of the following pathways.

 Adjunct Teacher Certification

-Adjunct Teacher Certification is the newest alternative route approved by the South Carolina Board of Education.
-Candidates must have at least a bachelor’s degree with a major in the certificate area or passing scores on the appropriate Praxis II exam plus at least five years of related occupational experience.
-Candidates must be employed by a school district, which requests the Adjunct Certificate on the candidate’s behalf.
+Adjunct Teacher Certification is the newest alternative route approved by the South Carolina Department of Education (SCDE).
+Candidates must have at least a bachelor’s degree with a major in the certificate area or passing scores on the appropriate Praxis Subject Test, plus at least five years of related occupational experience.
+Candidates must be employed by a school district, which requests the Adjunct Certificate on their behalf.
 Educators may teach up to two courses per year with this certificate.
 However, this certificate does not lead to full-time professional certification.

 American Board Certification (ABCTE)

-South Carolina recognizes certification through the American Board (ABCTE) in English, mathematics, and the sciences.
-Candidates who earn ABCTE certification are eligible to seek and accept employment in South Carolina while completing the requirements for full certification, such as completing a master’s degree in education, or in a core subject that includes an approved certification program.
-The ABCTE route is only available for secondary grades biology, chemistry, English, mathematics, physics or science; middle-level language arts; middle-level math; or middle-level science.
-After three years of teaching and completing evaluation requirements and passing the Praxis exams, educators may qualify for a Professional teaching certificate.
+South Carolina recognizes certification through the American Board (ABCTE) in English, mathematics, and science.
+Candidates who earn ABCTE certification are eligible to seek employment in South Carolina while completing the requirements for full certification, such as completing a master’s degree in teaching, education, or a core subject that includes an approved certification program.
+The ABCTE route is available for secondary-level biology, chemistry, English, mathematics, physics, and science, as well as middle-level language arts, math, or science.
+After teaching for three years, meeting evaluation requirements, and passing the Praxis exams, educators may qualify for a Professional Teaching Certificate.

 Greenville Alternative Teacher Education Program (GATE)

-For teacher candidates living in the Greenville area, the Greenville Alternative Teacher Education Program (GATE) may be an option.
+The Greenville Alternative Teacher Education Program (GATE) may be an option for teacher candidates living in the Greenville area.
 This certification route is available for candidates interested in the following fields: Early Childhood, Elementary; K-12 World Languages and Special Education; middle-level language arts, middle-level math, middle-level social studies, or middle-level science; secondary grades, English, mathematics, science, social studies, and business and marketing.
-Candidates for certification must have at least a 2.5 cumulative GPA, a passing score on the Praxis in the appropriate subject area, and a concentration or its equivalent in one of the eligible certification fields.
+Candidates for certification must have at least a 2.5 cumulative GPA, a passing score on the Praxis Subject Test, and a concentration in or related to the certification field.
 Teaching candidates benefit from professional mentoring and coaching while they teach and attend teacher preparation courses.
-Successfully completing the three-year program leads to a professional teaching license.
+Completing the three-year program leads to a Professional Teaching License.

 Program of Alternative Certification for Educators (PACE)

 The Program of Alternative Certification for Educators (PACE) allows qualified individuals to begin teaching right away under the guidance of mentor teachers while they complete a program of study designed to enhance their teaching knowledge and effectiveness in the classroom.
-Candidates must have a major or its equivalent in an approved PACE certification field, a passing score on the Praxis Subject Assessments (SAs), and pass a background check.
-Candidates with relevant teaching experience that meet the guidelines may be eligible to receive experience credit on their educator certificate.
-The course of study for each individual candidate is determined by a review of the applicant’s credentials and related experience.
-Upon successful completion of the PACE program as well as three years of teaching, candidates may qualify for a Professional teaching certificate.
+Candidates must have a major or its equivalent in an approved PACE certification field, earn a passing score on the Praxis Subject Test, and pass a background check.
+Candidates with relevant teaching experience who meet the guidelines may be eligible to receive experience credit on their educator certificate.
+The course of study for each candidate is determined after a review of their qualifications.
+After completing the PACE program and teaching for three years, candidates may qualify for a Professional Teaching Certificate.

 TeachCharleston Alternative Certification Program